NianSan-H/mlrap/README.md

 + [Usage](#Usage)
 + [Contributors](#Contributors)
 ## Introduction
-MLRAP (Machine Learning Regression Analysis Package) is a specialized software tool designed to assist materials scientists in building regression models and establishing structure-property relationships.
-The software features a user-friendly command-line interface and automates the machine learning workflow in Python.
-It includes modules for data preprocessing, feature engineering, model evaluation, model optimization, and model interpretation, significantly reducing user workload and enhancing the efficiency of materials research and development.
+MLRAP (Machine Learning Regression Analysis Package) is designed to assist materials scientists in constructing regression models and establishing structure-property relationships.
+This software offers a user-friendly command-line interface and automates the machine learning workflow in Python.
+It encompasses modules for data preprocessing, feature engineering, model evaluation, model optimization, and model interpretation.
+This automation significantly reduces the workload for users and enhances the efficiency of materials research and development.
 <img src="https://github.com/NianSan-H/mlrap/blob/master/image/workflow.png" alt="fig" title="workflow">

 ## Installation
 MLRAP supports Python 3.8+.
 It is recommended to install it within a virtual environment using virtual environment management tools.
 First create a conda environment: Install miniconda environment from https://conda.io/miniconda.html based on your system requirements.
 Then, create a virtual environment:
 ```
-conda create mlrap
+conda create -n mlrap python==3.8.0
 conda activate mlrap
 ```
 Extract the compressed archive to a directory, and then execute the following command: